 All of these can be deadly to dogs and cats if consumed in high quantities or nibbled on repeatedly over time.
 In fact, garlic is thought to be five times as harmful to cats and dogs as onions!
 Preparations like soup mixes containing onion or garlic powder can potentially be deadly if ingested in large quantities.

 Onion-related symptoms typically begin to develop one to three days after a pet eats an onion.
 It is at this point that the effects of damaged and dying red blood cells can be seen in the body.
-Veterinarians will most likely induce vomiting if your pet has eaten onions within the past 1 to 2 hours.
-However, never attempt this yourself as it can further complicate things when not done right or unnecessary.
-Sometimes, activated charcoal will be given to the animal by a veterinarian to help it absorb poisons if it’s been longer than a few hours.
+Veterinarians will most likely induce vomiting if your pet has eaten onions within the past one to two hours.
+However, never attempt this yourself, as it can cause further harm when not done right.
+If it’s been longer than a few hours, your vet may give your pet activated charcoal to help absorb poisons.

 Symptoms can take up to a week to manifest, so keep this in mind.
 There are several signs and symptoms of a digestive system problem, including: